berndporr/deepNeuronalFilter/eeg_filter/analysis/README.md

 # Data analysis tools

 All tools are python commandline tools which have the same parameters:
- - -p participant number between 1 and 20
+ - -p participant number between 1 and 20 (default 1)
- - -s The second from where data analysis should happen (usually after learning)
+ - -s The second at which the data analysis starts (default 120sec for p300 and 60sec for jawclench)
- - -t The task which is either "p300" or "jawclench2.
+ - -t The task which is either "p300" (default) or "jawclench"
  - -f The filter output file used.
-That can be either "dnf.tsv" or "lms.tsv"
+That can be either "dnf.tsv" (default) or "lms.tsv"
  - -h Help

+All parameters are optional and have default values set.

 ## explore.py